 The question of consolidation of the charges for trial was addressed to the sound discretion of the trial judge and no abuse of such discretion has been shown.

-Error is also charged in the alleged failure of the trial judge to require the State to respond to appellant's pretrial motion for discovery of (1) all evidence in the hands of the solicitor which was favorable to the appellant, (2) the transcript of minutes of the grand jury proceedings, and (3) certain specified information concerning the State's case against appellant.
+Error is also charged in the alleged failure of the trial judge to require the State to respond to appellant’s pretrial motion for discovery of (1) all evidence in the hands of the solicitor which was favorable to the appellant, (2) the transcript or minutes of the grand jury proceedings, and (3) certain specified information concerning the State’s case against appellant.

-Appellant unsuccessfully moved, prior to trial, for an order "authorizing payment of a reasonable fee by the State of South Carolina to an independent forensic pathologist to be retained by defendant to evaluate medical and scientific evidence of the cause of death of the victim of the homicide."
+Appellant unsuccessfully moved, prior to trial, for an order “authorizing payment of a reasonable fee by the State of South Carolina to an independent forensic pathologist to be retained by defendant to evaluate medical and scientific evidence of the cause of death of the victim of the homicide.”
 The motion was denied upon the ground that no funds were available to provide such services to appellant.
-It is contended that it was the duty of the State to provide appellant, an indigent, with the services of an independent medical expert — since there was a question as to the cause of death.
+It is contended that it was the duty of the State to provide appellant, an indigent, with the services of an independent medical expert —since there was a question as to the cause of death.

 Dr. Sexton, a pathologist, testified that the victim died from a blood clot in the lungs, caused by a clot in the leg migrating to the lungs and cutting off the supply of blood to those organs.
 It was his further opinion that the paralysis from the gunshot wound and resulting immobilization of the victim reduced circulation in the leg to the point that the blood congealed or clotted.
 The subsequent movement of the clot to the lungs caused death.
 It was the doctor’s opinion that the gunshot wound to the neck was the direct cause of death.

-The expert's opinion as to the cause of death was based primarily upon his conclusion that the blood clot, found in the lungs, formed in the leg because of the immobilization of the victim from the paralysis caused by the gunshot wound.
-He also testified that "there are other things that *299 can cause clots in the legs, but she exhibited none of these other causes ...;" and that it is rare for a blood clot to occur eight (8) months after an injury.
+The expert’s opinion as to the cause of death was based primarily upon his conclusion that the blood clot, found in the lungs, formed in the leg because of the immobilization of the victim from the paralysis caused by the gunshot wound.
+He also testified that “there are other things that

 Appellant argues that, without the service of another pathologist, his counsel had no way to make an independent evaluation whether other imbalances and diseases might have contributed to the formation of the blood clot.
 It is contended that the assistance of a pathologist was necessary to afford adequate counsel.

-It is conceded in respondent's brief that State funds are available, under Section 17-287, Supplement to 1962 Code of Laws, to provide the services of medical experts to indigent defendants.
-The fund made available under this statute is to be used "to reimburse private appointed counsel, public defenders, and assistant public defenders for necessary expenses actually incurred in the representation of persons..., provided that the expenses are approved by the trial judge."
+It is conceded in respondent’s brief that State funds are available, under Section 17-287, Supplement to 1962 Code of Laws, to provide the services of medical experts to indigent defendants.
+The fund made available under this statute is to be used “to reimburse private appointed counsel, public defenders, and assistant public defenders for necessary expenses actually incurred in the representation of persons . . ., provided that the expenses are approved by the trial judge.”
 (Emphasis added).

 Since the Legislature has seen fit to make funds available for the purposes here sought, we need not pursue whether such funds are constitutionally mandated.
 There is no contention that the statutory conditions under which the funds are available violated any constitutional rights.